Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 reassign the DJ role, and if you wish to make non-privledged users vote to skip songs, voteskip can be enabled with ``[p]audioset vote``.

-If a non-prilvedged user is listening to music alone in the channel, they can use commands without restrictions, even if DJ role or voteskip settings are active.
+If a non-privileged user is listening to music alone in the channel, they can use commands without restrictions, even if DJ role or voteskip settings are active.

 .. _sound-quality-issues: